EssentialGG/Elementa/README.md

 ## Components

-All of the drawing in Elementa is done via UIComponents.
+All the drawing in Elementa is done via UIComponents.
 There is a root component named `Window` that MUST be in the hierarchy of all components, thus making it the top of the component tree.
 All components have exactly `1` parent, and all components have `0-n` children.